Who’s who

 Paul Richards, Teignbridge

-Paul Richards joined the board as a non-executive director in November 2017.
+Paul joined us as a Non-Executive Director in November 2017.

 Robin Sutton, Teignbridge

-Robin Sutton joined the board as non-executive director in May 2016.
+Robin joined us as a Non-Executive Director in May 2016.

 Robin is a chartered accountant with more than 30 years’ of financial experience gained at a senior level for both private and public enterprises in both executive and non-executive director roles, including at several multi-national organisations including Sifam, JDS Uniphase, CompAir Holman, Rolls-Royce PLC and Deloittes.